des4maisons/til/til.md

 # terraform

-* set `TF_LOG=1` environment variable if you want terraform to tell you more about what it's doing, eg why you are getting an unauthorized.
+* set `TF_LOG=TRACE` or DEBUG, INFO, WARN or ERROR if you want terraform to tell you more about what it's doing, eg why you are getting an unauthorized.

 # postgres